 As chair of the IDSA International Design Conference 2017, I invite you to join us Aug.
-16–19 at the Atlanta Marriott Marquis for Industrial Design is the Best Business Plan.
+16–19 at the Atlanta Marriott Marquis for Design IS Business.

 ID is among a handful of disciplines that really, really values and strives to improve the human condition.
 Not just intrinsic value—but fundamental, instrumental value.
 Whatever the world throws at us—digitization, electrification, sensorification, autonomy or connectivity—industrial designers surmount barriers, leveraging them as elements.
 We make “design at scale.”